open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 Many requirements of our style guide can be enforced by running automation: before submitting a
 [pull request](https://docs.github.com/en/get-started/learning-about-github/github-glossary#pull-request)
-(PR) run `npm run fix:all` on your local machine and commit the changes.
+(PR), run `npm run fix:all` on your local machine and commit the changes.

 If you run into errors or [failed PR checks](/docs/contributing/pr-checks), read about our style guide below and what you can do to fix certain common issues.